12 Interesting Facts About Texas

 When people think of Texas, most envision a desert state straight out of an old western film.

 However, this couldn’t be further from the truth.
-Sure, there are regions in Texas with a desert landscape, but you have to keep in mind the state’s sheer size.
+Although there are regions in Texas with a desert landscape, it’s essential to consider the state’s vast size.
 Texas is the second-largest state in America, meaning it has a highly diverse landscape.

 Texas has valleys, canyons, islands, and beautiful, vast, green plains.
-The state also has many beaches and natural and artificial lakes.
+The state also boasts numerous beaches and both natural and artificial lakes.

 Texas is typically classified into seven regions: